defenseunicorns/uds-docs/src/content/docs/tactical-edge-deployments/technical-features.md

   - Compliance artifacts for security validation.
 - Ensures that UDS-deployed applications are self-contained, portable, and built on open standards, enabling seamless transport and deployment anywhere the mission requires.

-With these features, UDS Edge provides a battlefield-ready platform that ensures operational efficiency, security, and adaptability for modern warfighting environments.
+With these features, UDS Tactical Edge provides a battlefield-ready platform that ensures operational efficiency, security, and adaptability for modern warfighting environments.

 <img
   src="/assets/uds-tac-edge-simple-diagram.png"